Sterberino/RPG-Project-Public/README.md

 # RPG-Project-Public
 This a public showcase of features present in my RPG Project in C# and Unity3D.
 My goal was to implement many of the features present in other open world RPG titles, such as a branching dialogue system, branching quest system for nonlinear story development, character leveling, item and inventory management, and more.
+I won't be making the code available, because I want to ship this game someday.
+I will be offering detailed explanations of the project though.

 ## Branching Dialogue system